You are here

 How a University Helps Key an Agricultural Powerhouse

-At first glance, the U.S. and the Netherlands have as much in common as ketchup topping on applesauce.
+At first glance, the U.S. and the Netherlands seem as mismatched as ketchup topping on applesauce.
 The U.S. is vast in size, the Netherlands tiny, with 1,300 inhabitants per square mile.
 The U.S. has huge swaths of farmland growing corn, soybeans, and wheat.
 The Netherlands?
 Not so much.
 Instead, it has huge greenhouses — some covering up to 175 acres — growing a wide variety of fruits and vegetables.

 One commonality exists, though: Both nations are agricultural powerhouses.